Echo360 (EchoVideo): Student Guide

 • Search - allows for searching for items across the entire course, including classes, videos, presentations. notes entries, and Q&A/discussion posts.

-The virtual classroom (Echo360 Classroom Player) might look something like this.
-You can see this class has a video lecture, a presentation slide (polling), and the instructor.
+The virtual classroom (Classroom Player) might look something like this.
+You can see the class below has a video lecture, a presentation (with embedded polls), and the instructor.
 The Classroom player plays like a normal video and will remember where you left off if you exit the class.
 You can change the layout of the content or view the class media in full screen.
 Learn more about using the Classroom player.

 Echo360 Viewing Classroom Media as a Student